 Traveling throughout Europe can be an amazing and educational experience for everyone.
 Especially kids.
 However, as most parents know, it can be quite challenging to plan a road trip with small kids.
 If they aren’t whining about something, they are running amok burning off energy.
 This is all good, however, if you’re waiting for a train or a bus with luggage there is no way to keep track of the kids.
-And how about the bathroom stops and stretches.
+And how about the bathroom stops and stretches?
 On a train it’s possible, however, buses are cramped and most don’t have bathrooms onboard.
 Itinerary for an amazing family Europe road trip that you can take while visiting Spain.
-This article includes a recommendation,

 That’s one of the reasons why I prefer renting a car.
 It allows me to avoid the craziness of chasing after my boys and gives me total freedom.

 This time I have for you an itinerary for a fun road trip that takes you from Lisbon in Portugal to Barcelona in Spain, passing through Malaga and Valencia.
 Make sure you pack the best road trip games to play with your kids!
 And if you loved this post, you will enjoy my five-day road trip itinerary from Barcelona.

 The Portuguese capital is a place filled with attractions and history.
 You could spend weeks here and not explore it completely.
 If you don’t have much time you have to at least check out Torre de Belem, Santa Justa Elevator, St. George’s Castle, go shopping at Rua Garrett, and at least one of its markets.

 Most of these can be seen during a tram tour, along with buildings that go back to the 16th century.

 Visiting all of those places with kids can take around three days.
 Once you have taken your time to check out everything you are interested in Lisbon it is time to jump in the car and head over to Malaga tour.